japaric/jnet/firmware/README.md

 ## `sixlowpan`

-A simple 6LoWPAN stack.
-This stack responds to "ping"s and echoes back UDP packets.
+A simplified 6LoWPAN stack.
+This stack responds to "ping"s, echoes back UDP packets and exposes an LED as a CoAP resource.

+### Caveats

+- The device will *not* send Neighbor Solicitations for IP addresses it doesn't know about.

 ### Setup